iv461/icey/icey/doc/source/using_services.md

 ### With asynchronous callback

-The novelty of ICEY is that we can also use *asynchronous* callbacks, i.e. coroutines:
+The novelty of ICEY is that we can also use *asynchronous* callbacks, i.e. coroutines as service callbacks:

 ```cpp
 /// Create a service client for an upstream service that is actually capable of answering the